mrbaseman/CKEditor/README.md

 Here are most of the configuration issues defined.
 Toolbar-Configuration, behavior on Enter / Shift+Enter, default language and so on.

-All four configuration files are available as default files in _yourinstallation/modules/ckeditor/wb_config
+The configuration files could already be in the template folder, please take a look inside:

-IMPORTANT: Do not change any file of this folder!
-As they are overwritten with any update of CKEditor module and / or WBCE!
+All configuration files are available as default files in _yourinstallation/modules/ckeditor_dev/wb_config *IMPORTANT: Do not change any file of this folder!
+As they are overwritten with any update of CKEditor module and / or WBCE!*

 ### Question: